• Skip to main content

 Make Creamy Mushroom Wine Sauce:

-• Sprinkle mushroom mixture with remaining 2 tbsp all-purpose flour, and stir until fully incorporated and pasty.
-Pour in 1/2 cup of chicken broth followed by white wine.
+• Sprinkle mushroom mixture with remaining 2 tablespoon all-purpose flour, and stir until fully incorporated and pasty.
+Pour in ½ cup of chicken broth followed by white wine.
 Stir until no lumps of flour remain then whisk in remaining chicken broth and thyme sprigs.
 Bring pan to a simmer and let simmer, stirring often, until slightly thickened- about 5-7 minutes.

 • While sauce is simmering, cube or slice chicken breasts and set aside.